LisaMacCarrigan/PHP-AddressBook/README.md

 ## Specifications

-#### 1. A user enters their name, selects 'Add', and is taken to a different page at the URL /create_contact, which displays their name.
+#### 1. A user enters their first name and last name, selects 'Add', and is taken to a different page at the URL /create_contact, which displays their name.

-* Example Input: "Lisa MacCarrigan"
+* Example Input: First Name: "Lisa"
+                 Last Name: "MacCarrigan"
 * Example Output: "You created a contact!
-                   Name: Lisa MacCarrigan"
+                   First Name: Lisa"

 #### 2.